jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         as long as the patient scrupulously complies with the indications provided.
-        The guidelines to follow may vary according to each intervention, the type of approach used and the particular conditions of each case; but medication (antibiotics, analgesics and anti-inflammatories), local application of cold, rest and oral hygiene are essential to achieve a recovery as quickly and satisfactorily as possible.
+        The guidelines to follow may vary according to each intervention, the type of approach used and the particular conditions of each case; but medication
+        <em>(antibiotics, analgesics and anti-inflammatories)</em>, local application
+        of cold, rest and oral hygiene are essential to achieve a recovery as quickly and satisfactorily as possible.
 Usually, between 2 and 5 days is the time it takes for most people to restart their usual activities.</p>\n"
     - question: Are these implants more expensive than normal implants?
       answer: "<p>Undoubtedly! taking into account that they are up to 4 times longer than conventional ones and much more titanium is needed for their manufacture,